Why It’s Important to Look Beyond Fair Trade

 The certification symbol allows consumers to quickly check a box in their mind, “Hey this product is doing good” which is great, but for smaller brands that don’t have that third party certification stamp of approval it can be tricky.

-I try to make it easy with The Honest Consumer and with Give a Damn Goods to discover new, smaller brands that are socially responsible.
+I try to make it easy for conscious consumers to discover smaller brands that are socially responsible.
 I do my research, I speak to founders on the phone to verify the ethics of their work and build honest relationships.

 I’m just writing this to encourage consumers that looking for third party certifications such as Fair Trade Certified, B Corp, Fair Trade Federation, etc. is a great starting place on your conscious consumer journey, but don’t be afraid to branch out and educate yourself on other ethical brands too!